therafatm/unnamed-language/README.md

 ## How do you run this thing?

 I don't know how to run this in windows sorry.
+If you really want to run it in windows, maybe the best thing to do would be to get a little docker container going running `ubuntu`, ssh in, and try and run this there.
-But linux and mac should work.
-Make sure you have a classpath sourced correctly for both ANTLR and Jasmin.
+Linux and macOS should work though.
+Make sure you have the classpath sourced correctly for both ANTLR and Jasmin.
 You'll have to edit the `setclasspath` file to point to this directory.

 Then:
 -  `make`